Luciano Narsingh

-Luciano Narsingh (born 13 September 1990) is a Dutch professional footballer who plays for Ekstraklasa club Miedź Legnica.
+Luciano Rudy Narsingh (born 13 September 1990) is a Dutch professional footballer who plays for Nea Salamina.
 He is right-footed and usually plays as a right winger but can also play as a left winger, and both side of attacking midfield.
 Since 2012, he has also played for the Netherlands national team, whom he represented at that year's European Championship.

 Club career

 Heerenveen

 In 2008 Narsingh signed a contract with SC Heerenveen till 2013.
 He made his official debut on 29 October 2008 in the Eredivisie under trainer Trond Sollied.
 He replaced the injured Danijel Pranjić in a 2–0 loss against Vitesse.
 A month later he was allowed to play in the away match against FC Twente (6–0 loss).
-In the 2009–2010 season Narsingh also came in action twice.
+In the 2009–10 season Narsingh also came in action twice.
 The following year, however, he made his breakthrough under coach Ron Jans and Narsingh grew into a sensation in the Eredivisie because of his dribbling skills, speed and passing movements and drove Roy Beerens from the first eleven.
 In the 2011–12 Eredivisie, Narsingh set up 20 goals, meaning he gave most assists in the Eredivisie that year.
 On 15 July 2012, SC Heerenveen and Dutch giants PSV Eindhoven reached an agreement to transfer the young talent to Eindhoven for an amount of €4.1 million.

 PSV

 The first half of Narsingh's first season started with the forward six goals and five assists and PSV comfortably led the table with eleven wins out of thirteen games played.
 Later in the season however Narsingh suffered a serious ligament injury against NAC Breda that would keep him out for the rest of the season.
-When Narsingh came back to playing form in October 2013, Dick Advocaat had been replaced by Phillip Cocu as head coach who refused to gamble on Narsingh and didn't give him much playing time.
+When Narsingh came back to playing form in October 2013, Dick Advocaat had been replaced by Phillip Cocu as head coach who refused to gamble on Narsingh and did not give him much playing time.
 In the 2014 against the defending champions Ajax Narsingh completed his recovery by first set up Memphis Depay for the equalizer and then scoring himself in a surprise 3–1 win.

 On 18 April 2015, Narsingh set up the opening goal within three minutes for Luuk de Jong and then scored the final goal as PSV defeated Heerenveen 4–1 to win their 22nd Eredivisie title, and first since 2008.

 Swansea City

-On 12 January 2017 Narsingh signed for Premier League club Swansea City for a fee of £4 million.
-He scored once, the winner against Watford before the club confirmed on 18 May 2019 that he will be released when his contract expired.
+On 12 January 2017, Narsingh signed for Premier League club Swansea City for a fee of £4 million.
+He scored once, the winner against Watford before the club confirmed on 18 May 2019 that he would be released when his contract expired.

 Feyenoord

-On 5 July 2019 Narsingh signed a 2-year contract with the Eredivisie club Feyenoord.
+On 5 July 2019, Narsingh signed a two-year contract with the Eredivisie club Feyenoord.
 He scored his first goal for the club in a 4–0 win against FC Dinamo Tbilisi in the third qualifying round of the 2019–20 Europa League.